bmaunde/guidelines/Magento/magento-cloud-setup.md

 ## Prerequisites
 Before you start setting up your local environment you will need the following:

- - An account on magento.com. if you do not have one, you can register here
+ - An account on magento.com. if you do not have one, you can register here https://account.magento.com/customer/account/create/
+ - An acco

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTc3NTE2MDkxNF19
+eyJoaXN0b3J5IjpbLTI3ODY5NjMxM119
 -->